 Exadata is Oracle’s top-of-the-line engineered system for Oracle database performance.
 Oracle released the first Exadata in 2008 in conjunction with HP and subsequent cloud solutions of Exadata Cloud Service (ExaSC) in 2015, followed by the Exadata Cloud@Customer (ExaCC) in 2017.

-Exadata is an engineered system, which means it is both hardware and software, combined to provide a unified platform specifically for Oracle workloads.
+Exadata is an engineered system, which means it is both hardware and software, combined with providing a unified platform specifically for Oracle workloads.
 Although Oracle will promote it for all Oracle databases, it primarily offers the most enhanced performance for OLAP (analytics) databases with limited benefits around RAC scalability and logging for OLTP.
 The increase in performance around the engineered features, (which are outside of the hardware allocated to the version of Exadata) is highly dependent on the Oracle workload and the database design.
 This is likely the most surprising aspect for database specialists once they become familiar with Oracle workload assessments- performance benefits vary greatly.
 This also impacts the database’s actual requirement to run on Exadata or “lock-in” when deciding on a cloud vendor.

 This white paper will discuss advanced Oracle engineered system features and database concepts, hoping to identify when an Oracle database can lift and shift, or decouple from an Exadata to the Azure cloud.